This is Part 1 of the post. Click here to jump to Part 2. -t.

 If you’re already a prolific author, you might not have thought of all of these advantages, and may not have deliberately applied them as strategies, either.

 I won’t open up the incredibly large can of worms with the label “Fast writing = crap” here.
 That’s for another time.
+[May update: I did open that can.
+You can find the first of that series here. – t.]
 For now leave aside all considerations of quality in relationship to how fast books are written.

 Let’s look at the reasons why you should work toward being as prolific a writer as you can.